-- The basic things we have to configure for a Network Interface Card are - its ip address - its netmask (number of bits in its ip address that correspond to network address)
+- The basic things we have to configure for a Network Interface Card are - its ip address - its netmask (number of bits in its ip address that correspond to network address) - its broadcast address ways to configure the network

 - there are two ways to configure the network - manual configuration: we configure manually each of the paramaters, either directly using the comand line or through the boot scripts - using dhcp: the network interface card asks for its configuration to a machine in the network (the dhcp server).
 This can be done directly through the comand line or using the boot scripts - most systems have a graphic utility to configure the network, which can be used to configure either manually or via dhcp.
 We won't deal with those utilities, neither will we deal with the wireless configuration options ifconfig